Neil Grayson: Club career

 He spent two seasons at Forest Green Rovers, and then signed for Stafford Rangers in March 2004, scoring twice on his league debut against Moor Green.
 He played over 100 times for Stafford, notably scoring in the 2006 Conference North playoff final against Droylsden.

 Neil was named as an all-time cult hero both at Northampton and Cheltenham, in a FourFourTwo magazine poll.

 In 2010, he signed for Carlton Town and stayed for the 2010–11 season, scoring 17 goals in 46 appearances; a short period at Heanor Town in August 2011, where he made only one appearance, was followed by a return to Carlton for season 2011–12.
 However, his second spell with the club was considerably less prolific than his first; having played 26 games and scored only two goals, he moved once more to Heanor in January 2012.

 Making his debut for Heanor in a 2–1 East Midlands Counties League Cup quarter-final win over Blackwell Miners Welfare on 15 February 2012, Grayson scored on his league debut for the club, a 4–3 home victory over Oadby Town on 18 February 2012.
 He went on to make a further 8 appearances during Heanor's East Midlands Counties League Premier Division title-winning season in 2011–12, however did not add to his goal tally.

 Grayson signed in 2013 for Heanor's divisional rivals Sutton Town, playing for the club until their resignation from the league at the end of the 2013–2014 season.

 International career

 Neil Grayson was capped four times, scoring three goals, for the England National Game XI from 1998 to 1999.

+Personal life

+In May 2026, Grayson revealed his diagnosis with motor neurone disease and dementia.